r-cloutier/SLSPS_Simulations/README.rst

 Overview
 --------

-Cloutier et al 2018 (link to paper) ran a detailed Monte-Carlo simulation of the SLS-PS to make predictions of the survey's planet yield based on our current understanding of the occurrence rates of planets around M dwarfs and host star properties.
+`Cloutier et al 2018`_ ran a detailed Monte-Carlo simulation of the SLS-PS to make predictions of the survey's planet yield based on our current understanding of the occurrence rates of planets around M dwarfs and host star properties.
 Their study considered six survey versions which